cdfre0/Shop/README.md

 ## Overview
 This project is an implementation of Online shop selling digital games, in which user can look up avaliable games, search for games of favourite developer, or even his favourite genre.
+Program implements concept of accounts which one can create, delete and admin accounts can promote normal account to admins.
 User can check if shop has it in stock, and buy it.

 By special calls admin can update price of game, quantity in stock, add new games to repository either with or without existing stocks, and delete game by id, or all of them that do not have avaliable copy.

+## DATA
 Types of Genre avaliable:
 1. SHOOTER
 2. RPG